 Note: One of the two Blue Flag Marina’s is located within the municipality of Évora at Alqueva

-Occupies an area covering some five thousand two hundred plus square kilometers and has an approximate population of one hundred thousand inhabitants.
+The Alentejo Coastal region occupies an area covering some five-thousand-two-hundred plus square kilometres and has an approximate population of one hundred thousand inhabitants.
 The main commercial centre is the city of Sines.

 Alentejo Litoral sub-region is made up of five municipalities:

 Alcácer do Sal, Grândola, Santiago do Cacém, Sines and Odemira.